Skip to content

 Enhanced transparency

-The TCF v2.2 requires publishers to provide a full list of all vendors (third-party partners) involved in data collection and processing operations, with links to their privacy policies.
+Publishers are required to provide a full list of all vendors (third-party partners) involved in data collection and processing operations, with links to their privacy policies.
 Additionally, for consent requests to be valid, users must be provided with the following information for each vendor:

 • Purposes (for data processing) and any special purposes